MicrosoftDocs/architecture-center/docs/sample-solutions/fasttrack/hpc/hybrid-hpc.md

 Explore the cost of running this solution, all of the services are pre-configured in the cost calculator.
 To see how the pricing would change for your particular use case change the appropriate variables to match your expected traffic.

-We have provided three sample cost profiles based on amount of traffic you expect to get:

-* [Small][small-pricing]: describe what a small implementation is.
-* [Medium][medium-pricing]: describe what a medium implementation is.
-* [Large][large-pricing]: describe what a large implementation is.

-*

 The cost of deploying CycleCloud will depend on the VM sizes that are used for the compute and how long these are allocated and running.
 Storage and data egress should also be taken into account as these will apply additional costs.
+The following are examples of costs that could be incurred over a one month period if the resources are utlised on a 24x7 basis:

-High Performance VMs:
+- High Performance CPU VMs: [Cost Estimate][hpc-est-high]

-100 x H16mr (16 cores, 225GB RAM, RDMA networking), 2 TB Storage, 1 TB egress: [Cost Estimate][hpc-est-high]
+  100 x H16mr (16 cores, 225GB RAM, Premium Storage 512GB, RDMA networking), 2 TB Blob Storage, 1 TB egress

+- Mid Performance CPU VMs: [Cost Estimate][hpc-est-med]

+  100 x F8 (8 Cores, 16GB RAM, Premium Storage 128GB), 2 TB Blob Storage, 1 TB egress

+- Low Performance CPU VMs: [Cost Estimate][hpc-est-low]

+  100 x A4v2 (4 cores, 8GB RAM, Premium Storage 32GB), 2 TB Blob Storage, 1 TB egress

 ## Related Resources